xbili/xbili.github.io/_posts/2015-02-01-I-See-Boolean-Algebra.md

 date: 2015-02-01
 ---

 Today is one of the rare times that I'm home from school during the semester, all thanks to a very bad flu that I've caught.
-So while staying at home, I overheard a discussion between my parents about how the double switch controlled our home ceiling fan.
+So while staying at home, I overheard a discussion between my parents about how the double switch controlled our home ceiling fan. <!---excerpt-break-->

 After weeks of Computer Organisation class, I decided to put my *boolean algebra* skills to the test.
 Albeit a very easy one.